 The Trustee does not generally take into account any non-financial matters (ie matters relating to the ethical and other views of members and beneficiaries, rather than considerations of financial risk and return) in the selection, retention and realisation of investments.
-However, within the DC Section the Trustee recognises that some members may wish for ethical matters to be taken into account in their investments and therefore have made available the L&G Ethical Global Equity Index Fund as an investment option to members.
+However, within the DC Section the Trustee recognises that some members may wish for ethical and religious matters to be taken into account in their investments and therefore has made available the L&G Ethical Global Equity Index Fund and the HSBC Islamic Global Equity Index Fund as investment options to members.